zhuyingda/zippo-ui/README.md

 # zippo
-a javascript framework
-dev in commonJS
+a js lib with some ui components and data dealer. dev in commonJS, i'm doing more.